EastEnders: Ratings EastEnders is the BBC's most consistent programme in terms of ratings, and as of 2024, episodes typically receive between 3 and 4 million viewers. EastEnders two biggest ratings rivals are the ITV soaps Coronation Street (produced by Granada Television in Manchester) and Emmerdale (produced by Yorkshire Television in Leeds).

 The launch show in 1985 attracted 17.35 million viewers.Kingsley 1991 25 July 1985 was the first time the show's viewership rose to first position in the weekly top 10 shows for BBC One.
-The highest rated episode of EastEnders is the Christmas Day 1986 episode, which attracted a combined 30.15 million viewers who tuned into either the original transmission or the omnibus to see Den Watts hand over divorce papers to his wife Angie.
+The highest-rated episode of EastEnders is the Christmas Day 1986 episode, which attracted a combined 30.15 million viewers who tuned into either the original transmission or the omnibus to see Den Watts hand over divorce papers to his wife Angie.
 This remains the highest rated episode of a soap in British television history.

 In 2001, EastEnders clashed with Coronation Street for the first time.
 EastEnders won the battle with 8.4 million viewers (41% share) whilst Coronation Street lagged behind with 7.3 million viewers (34% share).
 On 21 September 2004, Louise Berridge, the then executive producer, quit following criticism of the show.
 The following day the show received its lowest ever ratings at that time (6.2 million) when ITV scheduled an hour-long episode of Emmerdale against it.
 Emmerdale was watched by 8.1 million viewers.
 The poor ratings motivated the press into reporting viewers were bored with implausible and ill-thought-out storylines.
 Under new producers, EastEnders and Emmerdale continued to clash at times, and Emmerdale tended to come out on top, giving EastEnders lower than average ratings.
 In 2006, EastEnders regularly attracted between 8 and 12 million viewers in official ratings.
 EastEnders received its second lowest ratings on 17 May 2007, when 4.0 million viewers tuned in.
 This was also the lowest ever audience share, with just 19.6 per cent.
-This was attributed to a conflicting one-hour special episode of Emmerdale on ITV1; however, ratings for the 10 pm EastEnders repeat on BBC Three reached an all-time high of 1.4 million; however, there have been times when EastEnders had higher ratings than Emmerdale despite the two going head-to-head.
+This was attributed to a conflicting one-hour special episode of Emmerdale on ITV1; however, ratings for the 10 pm EastEnders repeat on BBC Three reached an all-time high of 1.4 million.
+Despite this, there have been times when EastEnders had higher ratings than Emmerdale, despite the two going head-to-head.